Grand Island Senior High School (Nebraska): History

 In 1908, a new building was built for high school students at 10th Street and Walnut Street, although high school education in an all-grades building had been going on before that.
-In 1925, a new building was constructed at 500 Walnut Street; the 1908 building was turned into a junior high school.
+In 1925, a new building was constructed at 504 Elm Street; the 1908 building was turned into a junior high school.

 In 1955, a fourth building was constructed in the 2100 block of Lafayette Avenue and its predecessor became Walnut Junior High.
 In the late 1990s, a two-story section was added onto the main building.

 GISH adopted an "academy" system for the 2019-2020 school year, making students choose one of five tracks to focus on.
 As a part of this system, Grand Island Senior High has expanded to three total campuses, including a technically focused Career Pathways Institute, and an education, law and public safety focused Wyandotte Learning Center.

 Athletics

 Islander athletic teams compete in the Heartland Athletic Conference.